-Big brother brands report: which companies track our personal data the most?
+Big brother brands report: which companies might access our personal data the most?

-We analysed what personal data the world’s biggest brands are tracking to discover which company knows the most about us.
+We analysed what personal data the world’s biggest brands access and can potentially track to discover which company knows the most about us.

-What brands are using weird and wonderful pieces of information to target you?
+What brands might use weird and wonderful pieces of information to target you?
 We thought we’d find out.
-By compiling some of the world’s most-used apps and the data they take from you, we’ve characterised the companies using your identity the most.
+By compiling some of the world’s most-used apps and the data they take from you, we’ve characterised the companies that can potentially use your identity the most.

 We all do it — click ‘accept’ on a cookie pop-up without reading any of the information, just so we can see a website sooner.
 It’s almost become second nature, with those little boxes getting in the way of what we actually want to do.

 But what do cookie pop-ups actually give websites access to?
-What data are we giving up everytime we click ‘accept’, and which businesses use it most?
+What data are we giving up everytime we click ‘accept’, and which businesses might take advantage of it most?

 What data can companies actually collect?

-How they use this data will differ depending on what kind of business they are, but often it will result in targeted advertising and website management.
+How they might use this data will differ depending on what kind of business they are, but often it will result in targeted advertising and website management.